 - Carrot Sticks: Great for teeth and low in calories, carrots provide a satisfying crunch.

 - Pumpkin: Rich in fiber and great for digestion.
-Use plain, cooked pumpkin (no added sugar or spices).
+Use plain, cooked pumpkin with no added sugar or spices.

 FAQs

-Got questions about treating your Golden Retriever?
-Here are some quick answers to the most common concerns.
+Got questions about giving treats to your Golden Retriever?
+Here are quick answers to the most common ones.

-Treats should only make up 10% of your dogโs daily calorie intake, with 90% coming from their regular food.
+Treats should make up no more than 10% of your Golden Retriever’s daily calories.
+The other 90% should come from balanced dog food.
 To learn more about the 90/10 rule, check out this article from the American Kennel Club.

 Small, low-calorie treats like freeze-dried liver or soft, easy-to-chew options are ideal for training sessions.

-Yes, many Goldens are sensitive to common proteins like chicken.
-Opt for limited-ingredient or hypoallergenic treats.
+Yes, some Goldens are sensitive to common ingredients like chicken or grains.
+Try limited-ingredient or hypoallergenic treats if your dog has sensitivities.

-Look for treats with natural, limited ingredients, and avoid artificial preservatives, colours, or fillers.
+Look for treats with real, natural ingredients, and avoid ones with artificial preservatives, colours, or fillers.

 Final Thoughts

-I’d love to hear from you!
-Has your Golden Retriever tried any of these treats?
-What are their favourites?
-Share your thoughts and comments below.
+Has your Golden tried any of these treats?
+Share your favourites in the comments.

 Hi, I’m Jenny, the owner and content creator of First Time Dog Mom.
 As the proud owner of Ellie, my senior Golden Retriever, I share the insights and tips I’ve learned through my own experiences as a dog mom.
 With a lifelong love of animals, I hope to be a helpful resource for others navigating the joys and challenges of pet parenthood.